-- 1. Transect Photos Standing at wellsite center, take a photograph at eye level in each of the four sub-ordinal directions (beginning with NE and moving clockwise). - 2.
-Canopy Photo Standing at wellsite center, directly over the pigtail, take a photograph of the canopy looking skyward. - 3.
-Representative Site Photo From anywhere within the 1 ha plot; take a single photograph that best represents the physical and vegetation characteristics, providing the location and direction of this photo on the site diagram.
+- 1. Transect Photos Standing at wellsite center, take a photograph at eye level in each of the four sub-ordinal directions so that you are pointing towards the transect associated with each Quadrant (B, C, D, E begin with 'B' quadrant and move clockwise). - 2.
+Canopy Photo Standing at wellsite center, directly over the pigtail, take a photograph of the canopy looking skyward.

+3. Representative Site Photo - From anywhere within the 1 ha wellsite plot; take a single photograph that best represents the physical and vegetation characteristics, providing the location and direction of this photo on the site diagram.